uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 * [Create and Amend Pension Charges](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-charges-api/2.0/oas/page#/paths/~1individuals~1charges~1pensions~1%7Bnino%7D~1%7BtaxYear%7D/put)
 * [Delete Pension Charges](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-charges-api/2.0/oas/page#/paths/~1individuals~1charges~1pensions~1%7Bnino%7D~1%7BtaxYear%7D/delete)

-### Individual Reliefs
+### Individual reliefs

 ‘Tax relief’ means that you either:

 - pay less tax to take account of money you have spent on specific things, such as business expenses if you’re self-employed
 - get tax back or get it repaid in another way, such as personal pension payments

 For more information about individual tax reliefs, refer to [Tax reliefs (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-tax-return-sa100/how-to-fill-in-your-tax-return-2021#tax-reliefs).
 The following sections cover the different types of tax reliefs and the endpoints needed to submit in the  software.
+Customers can submit the following tax reliefs at any time during the tax year.

 #### Pensions relief